 Types of photos your sales person should be taking:

-- Each side of the building, from a distance on the ground – Should show full elevation including the ground.
-Gives you a full scope of the structure you’ll be working on and makes great “before” photos for marketing.
+- Each side of the building, from a distance on the ground – These photos should show full elevation including the ground.
+It will give you a full scope of the structure you’ll be working on and makes great “before” photos for marketing.

-- The address of the job site – Added proof that your photos are of the correct property.
+- The address of the job site – This is to ensure added proof that your photos are of the correct property.

 - Fascia, drip-edge, gutters, etc – These photos are helpful for creating estimates and insurance claims, as well as helping show the customers what has changed.

-- Each section of the roof from on top of the roof – Provides an overview of the whole job and provides “before” photos that can be used for marketing.
+- Each section of the roof from on top of the roof – These will provide an overview of the whole job and “before” photos that can be used for marketing.

-- All penetrations and flashing – Capturing these detail photos will help prepare your team for the complexity of the job, it will also help with ordering supplies before the job.
+- All penetrations and flashing – Capturing these detail photos will help prepare your team for the complexity of the job and ordering supplies beforehand.

-When you first look at the list of photos all roofers need to take, it might seem like a lot of pictures – and there’s a good reason for that; it’s recommended that you take a minimum of 100 photos for residential, and 300 photos for commercial.
+When you first look at the list of photos all roofers need to take, it might seem like a lot of pictures – and for good reason.
+It’s recommended that you take a minimum of 100 photos for residential, and 300 photos for commercial.

 Types of photos your crew should be taking before any work starts on day 1: